lars-t-hansen/sint/BACKLOG.md

   perhaps also whether it should be configurable somehow.
 It's hard to do this from Scheme, since values are created at hard-to-determine times.
-- more testing and bugfixing
-- additional primitives
-- additional library functions
-- the sint/runtime package could provide a Processor abstraction that encapsulates boilerplate?
 - Go FFI.
 Note plugins as a way of loading code dynamically, but nice also to be able to link in user code statically.
 - apropos
 - "doc" function (or form) on functions at least
 - "source" function on functions
 - lots of documentation: variable names, function names, function comments, doc strings, ...
 - inexact complexes
-- all missing special forms
 - compiled code can probably use init() to register an init callback that will be invoked by initCompiledCode, so that the latter need not be updated every time we add a new file